-- (2) The procuring entities shall procure the services of consultants by soliciting for expressions of interest by publishing a notice to that effect in one or more national newspapers and the procurement journal or the entity's notice board. - (3) A procuring entity may make direct request to a limited number of consultants, requesting proposals for the provision of a service if: - (a) the services are only available from not more than three consultants; - (b) the time and cost required to examine and evaluate a large number of proposals would be disproportionate to the value of the services to be performed, provided that it invites enough consultants to ensure transparent competition; or

-(c) it is in the interest of security or similar reason of confidentiality.

-49. (1) Request for proposals shall include:
+- (1) A procuring entity wishing to procure services for its needs may do so by requesting for proposals when it intends to enter into a contract for the purpose of research, experiment, study or development, except where the contract includes the production of goods quantities sufficient to establish their commercial viability or to recover research and development cost. - (2) The procuring entity shall procure the services of consultants by soliciting for expressions of interest by publishing a notice to that effect in 2 national newspapers, one (1) local newspaper and the procurement journal. - (3) A procuring entity may make direct requests to a limited number of consultants, requesting proposals for the provision of a service if: - (a) the services are only available from no more than 3 consultants; - (b) the time and cost required to examine and evaluate a large number of proposals would be disproportionate to the value of the services to be performed, provided that it invites enough consultants to ensure transparent competition; or - (c) it is in the interest of State defence and security or similar reason of confidentiality. - 46.
+(1) Request for proposals shall include:

-(a) the name and address of the procurement entity;

-(b) a requirement that the proposals are to be prepared in English language;

-(c) the manner, place and deadline for the submission of proposals:

-- (d) a statement to the effect that the procuring entity reserves the right to reject proposals; - (e) the criteria and procedures for the evaluation of the qualifications of the consultants; - (f) the requirements on documentary evidence or other information that shall be submitted by consultants to demonstrate their qualifications; - (g) the nature and required characteristics of the services to be procured, including the location where the services are to be provided and the time when the services are to be provided; - (h) whether the procuring entity is seeking proposals on various possible ways of meeting its needs;
+- (a) the name and address of the procurement entity: - (b) a requirement that the proposals are to be prepared in the English Language; - (c) the manner, place and deadline for the submission of proposals; - (d) a statement to the effect that the procuring entity reserves the right to reject proposals; - (e) the criteria and procedures for the evaluation of the qualification of the consultants; - the requirements on documentary evidence or other information that shall be submitted by consultants to demonstrate their qualifications; - (g) the nature and required characteristics of the services to be procured including the location where the services are to be provided and the time when the services are to be provided; - (h) whether the procuring entity is seeking proposals on various possible ways of meeting its needs; - (i) a requirement that the proposal price is to be expressed in Nigeria currency;